sjf4448/ml-project/README.md

 - For reproducible classifier experiments, run `model_comparison.py` before `--train-classifier`.

 ## OCNN Explanation
 We fine-tune a preexisting image model - in our case ResNet18 with the ArcFace loss function.
+IMPORTANT: what we train is a essentially a mathetical function that outputs the label of the closest embedding to the embedding that we provide as our test image.

 ### What is ArcFace?
 ArcFace is a loss function specifically designed for face recognition - this fixes the typical problem with SoftMax face recognition by attempting to cluster similar